himbeles/ctypes-example/README.md

 # ctypes-example

-A python package that builds a C++ extension via its `setup.py` script.
+An example of a python package that builds a C++ extension via its `setup.py` script.

 Installing the package via